wcota/covid19-vac-st/README.md

 The parameters used in the codes are the following:

 1. `R0`: infection rate parameter ϖ
-2. `csipop`: value of vaccination rate
+2. `csipop`: value of vaccination rate ξ
 3. `dia`: days to start the vaccination (t<sub>v</sub>)
 4. `ig`: One of the following prioritization strategies:
 	- `2`: DAP strategy